louis-young/finance-management-tool/README.md

 A finance management tool that allows you to enter and locally persist financial expenses, view your total expenses and visualise a breakdown of expenses per category in a pie chart.

-Built with React and TypeScript.

 ## Motivation

 This was a learning project to build upon my understanding of TypeScript in React and to try a new data visualisation library.

+## Technologies

+- TypeScript.
+- React.
+- Tailwind.

 ### Available Scripts